Overview

 Installation

-Nano is installed by default on most Linux distributions.
-If it is not installed, you can install it using the following commands.
+nano is pre-installed on most Linux distributions, but if it's not, you can install it using the following commands.

 Debian/Ubuntu